Zhengchai/go-xen-console-proxy/README.md

 replace the new `systemvm.iso` to the Xen host and destroy the console VM from cloudstack.
 A new console proxy VM will be created which will have the proxy.

+NOTE: I've seen a problem where a new systemvm.iso creates a new SSH key and replacing the systemvm.iso on Xen will cause problems as the ssh key will not match on the xenserver and inside systemvms.

 # High level workflow